andreashuber69/verify-coldcard-dice-seed/README.md

 Press any key to continue or CTRL-C to abort:

 To perform a realistic test you should enter exactly as many dice rolls as you will enter for your real wallet.
-99 or more rolls are recommended for maximum security.
+99 or more rolls are REQUIRED.
 Roll the dice and enter the value on your COLDCARD and here.

-6 rolls
+99 rolls
-8d969eef6ecad3c29a3a629280e686cf0c3f5d5a86aff3ca12020c923adc6c92
+5588d3630bd19f6375b7bd922457af34ea9c74f00807566a1cf808e445dc8c20
 Press 1-6 for each roll to mix in, ENTER to finish or CTRL-C to abort.

-Press the OK button on your COLDCARD twice.
+Press the OK button on your COLDCARD.
 Press any key to continue or CTRL-C to abort:

 Compare these 24 words to the ones calculated by your COLDCARD:
-01: mirror
+01: few
-02: reject
+02: educate
-03: rookie
+03: sugar
-04: talk
+04: bless
-05: pudding
+05: boring
-06: throw
+06: random
-07: happy
+07: strategy
-08: era
+08: waste
-09: myth
+09: mutual
-10: already
+10: cargo
-11: payment
+11: type
-12: own
+12: hawk
-13: sentence
+13: prefer
-14: push
+14: denial
-15: head
+15: scan
-16: sting
+16: abstract
-17: video
+17: filter
-18: explain
+18: extend
-19: letter
+19: dignity
-20: bomb
+20: balcony
-21: casual
+21: dust
-22: hotel
+22: unusual
-23: rather
+23: correct
-24: garment
+24: bubble

 Press any key to continue or CTRL-C to abort: